-Akeyless Kubernetes plugin enables containerized applications to leverage static and dynamic secrets sourced from Akeyless Vault.
-This plugin leverages the Kubernetes Mutating Admission Webhook to intercept and augment specifically annotated pod configuration for secrets injection using Init and Sidecar containers.
+The Akeyless Kubernetes plugin enables containerized applications to use static and dynamic secrets sourced from the Akeyless Vault Platform.
+This plugin leverages the Kubernetes Mutating Admission Webhook to intercept and augment specifically annotated pod configurations for secrets injection using Init and Sidecar containers.

-Applications need only concern themselves with finding a secret at a filesystem path, rather than managing tokens, connecting to an external API, or other mechanisms for direct interaction with secrets management system.
+Applications only need to find a secret at a filesystem path, instead of managing tokens and connecting to an external API or other mechanisms for direct interaction with a secrets management platform.

-Sidecar container fetches secrets before an application starts, i.e. to be used by a web application that is using dynamic secrets to connect to a database with an expiring lease.
+The Sidecar container fetches secrets before an application starts.
+For example, this can be used by a web application that uses dynamic secrets to connect to a database with an expiring lease.

 Updated 6 months ago